Suver1/Build-It-Bigger/README.md

 To receive the jokes, the app connects to a GCE server asynchronously, which in turn requests a Java library to supply the jokes.
 Meanwhile the joke is loading, a fullscreen ad or a loading bar is displayed, depending on ad availablitiy, and whether the free or paid app version is running.
-When a joke returnes to the app, it opens a Android library which finally displays the joke.
+When a joke returns to the app, it opens a Android library which finally displays the joke.

 ![](BuildItBiggerOverview.png)